john9francis/radiation-modeling/timeSpent.md

 - [ ] Learn as much as I can about 3DCRT

 **Other**
-- [ ] Email Prof. Kelley my progress
+- [x] Email Prof. Kelley my progress
 - [ ] Organize alllll the notes I've taken
 - [ ] POSSIBLY make this repo into a github pages

 - ================================================================================

-- 7/17 8:47 am Emailing prof. Kelley my progress and organizing notes
+- 7/17 8:47 am 20 min Emailing prof. Kelley my progress